josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Anecdotally, however: years ago, starting the day I put the word "developer" on my LinkedIn profile, I began getting regular, sometimes _relentless_ recruiter spam.
 (In fact, I've joked before that the best way to get a job as a developer is to say you already are one.)

-That all went silent at some point in the last year or so, but I've noticed it beginning to tick back up again lately.
+That all went silent at some point in the last year or so.
+But I've noticed it beginning to tick back up again lately.

-My personal take (again, purely anecdotal) is: companies have started to realize laying off so much of their staff over the last year or two has made them a lot slower than they'd like to be, and also, the people who were left started jumping ship after having their trust in the company permanently shaken.
-(I also theorize companies are beginning to realize AI isn't replacing people quite the way they thought it would.)
+My personal take (again, purely anecdotal) is: companies have started to realize laying off so much of their staff over the last year or two has made them a lot slower than they'd like to be.
+And also: the people who were left probably started jumping ship after having their trust in the company permanently shaken.
+(I further theorize companies are beginning to realize AI isn't replacing people quite the way they thought it might.)

 On top of this, the much-prognosticated recession that helped lead to the layoffs in the first place never really materialized, tech's current downturn notwithstanding.